oppia/oppia-web-developer-docs/Google-Summer-of-Code-2020.md

 **Suggested Milestones**

 1. Add skill mastery calculation in the question framework of the android app.
-2. Add skill mastery calculation for explorations.
-Add UI in the review tab where users can see their mastery values and progress for each skill in the topic.
+2. Add UI in the review tab where users can see their mastery values and progress for each skill in the topic.
+Also show learner analytics, such as:
-3. Modify the question selection algorithm to use skill mastery values for the user as well.
-4. Add learner analytics like
   * Total time spent daily, weekly, monthly.
   * Skills mastered along with proficiency level.
   * Time taken to solve each exploration and questions.
   * Accuracy level in each exploration.
+3. Modify the question selection algorithm to use skill mastery values for the user as well.

 <img src="https://user-images.githubusercontent.com/22347970/73383506-796c9e80-42ef-11ea-9b2f-4af518190dd2.png" width="300">

 **Notes**

-* For Milestone 2, proposals should include mocks for the review tab UI changes
+* For Milestone 2, proposals should include mocks for the review tab UI changes.
-* For Milestone 3, proposals should define a reasonable approach for selecting the questions based on question difficulty, and user-skill mastery
+* For Milestone 3, proposals should define a reasonable approach for selecting the questions based on question difficulty, and user-skill mastery.
 * The image is just a sample representation of how we can show accuracy inside a topic across all subtopics.
-This is for understanding purpose only.
+It is just meant for illustration.

 # Other useful information